-The amount of lost and not accounted for water is within the range of acceptable industry standards.
+The amount of lost and not accounted for water is within the range of acceptable industry standards3.
+Even though the percent of lost and not accounted for water increased, the volume of water lost and not accounted for decreased by 159,871,000 gallons over the 12-month period (438,000 gallons per day).
 Much of the unaccounted-for water is primarily due to aggressive line flushing for hydrants, and for compliance with the LA DHH Emergency Rule.
 Responding to insurance requirements, LUS flushes hydrants twice per year.
-Fire hydrants are required to be tested by the Property Insurance Association of Louisiana in order to obtain or retain a higher fire insurance rating for the City.
-In addition, in 2013 the LA DHH Emergency Rule was established to protect Water Systems from the effects of the Naegleria fowleri amoeba and has resulted in significant increases in flushing due to the requirement to maintain 0.5 milligram per liter (mg/l) of free or total chlorine to all extremities of the distribution system.
-Due to this aggressive flushing and inspection program, the City kept its Class II PIAL rating, with the water distribution component increasing by 2 points.
+Fire hydrant testing is required by the Property Insurance Association of Louisiana in order to obtain or retain a higher fire insurance rating for the City.
+In addition, in 2013 the LA DHH Emergency Rule was established to protect Water Systems from the effects of the Naegleria fowleri amoeba and resulted in significant increases in flushing due to the requirement to maintain 0.5 milligram per liter (mg/l) of free or total chlorine to all extremities of the distribution system.
+Due to this aggressive flushing and inspection program, the City kept its Class II PIAL rating.